Contact Lenses Bega,Tathra, Tura, Bombala, Narooma, Merimbula, Eden

 Soft

-In terms of the regimen for soft lenses, it’s a one step process for cleaning, disinfecting and conditioning.
+The regimen for soft lenses is a one-step process for cleaning, disinfecting, and conditioning.

 B+L solutions for soft lenses :